input-output-hk/partner-chains-smart-contracts/docs/DistributedSet.md

 - The `FUELMintingPolicy` (stored in the datum of `DsConfValidator`) has minted a token.
-- Exactly one `DsKeyPolicy` is minted with token name as `str` ie, the minted `DsKeyPolicy`'s token name is the string we wish to insert.
+- Exactly one `DsKeyPolicy` is minted with token name as `str` ie, the minted `DsKeyPolicy`'s token name is the string to insert.
 - There are exactly two outputs at the `DsInsertValidator` address, say `s` and `t`, for which `s` contains exactly one `DsKeyPolicy` token and similarly for `t`.
 Without loss of generality, let `s` denote the UTXO with a smaller token